-Mr. Grae is a member of the Civil Nuclear Trade Advisory Committee to the U.S. Secretary of Commerce and the Nuclear Energy Institute's Suppliers Advisory Committee.
-He is also a member of the Dean's Advisory Council at the Washington College of Law at American University.
-Mr. Grae has served as Vice Chair of the Governing Board of the Bulletin of the Atomic Scientists and as Co-Chair of the American Bar Association's Arms Control and Disarmament Committee.
-He has also been a member of the Board of Directors of the Lawyers Alliance for World Security.
+Mr. Grae is a member of the Civil Nuclear Trade Advisory Committee to the U.S. Secretary of Commerce and is a member of the Dean's Advisory Council at the Washington College of Law at American University.
+Mr. Grae has served as a member of the Nuclear Energy Institute's Suppliers Advisory Committee, as Vice Chair of the Governing Board of the Bulletin of the Atomic Scientists, as Co-Chair of the American Bar Association's Arms Control and Disarmament Committee, and as a member of the Board of Directors of the Lawyers Alliance for World Security.

-Thomas Ambassador Graham became a director of the Company on April 2, 2006, and chairman of the Board on April 4, 2006.
+Thomas Graham, Jr. Ambassador Graham became a director of the Company on April 2, 2006, and chairman of the Board on April 4, 2006.
 Ambassador Graham served as a member of the board of directors of Thorium Power, Inc., from 1997 until the merger with the Company.
 He is one of the world's leading experts on nuclear non-proliferation and has served as a senior U.S. diplomat involved in the negotiation of every major international arms control and non-proliferation agreement involving the United States during the period from 1970 to 1997, including the Strategic Arms Limitations Talks (the Interim Agreement on Strategic Offensive Arms, the Anti- Ballistic Missile Treaty, and the Salt II Treaty), the Strategic Arms Reduction Talks (the Start I Treaty and the Start II Treaty), the Intermediate Nuclear Forces Treaty, the Nuclear Non- Proliferation Treaty Extension, the Conventional Armed Forces in Europe Treaty, and the Comprehensive Test Ban Treaty.
-In 1993, Ambassador Graham served as the Acting Director of the U.S. Arms Control and Disarmament Agency (ACDA), and for seven months in 1994 served as the Acting Deputy Director.
+In 1993, Ambassador Graham served as the Acting Director.
 From 1994 through 1997, he served as the Special Representative of the President of the United States for Arms Control, Non-Proliferation and Disarmament with the rank of Ambassador, and in this capacity successfully led U.S. government efforts to achieve the permanent extension of the Nuclear Non-Proliferation Treaty in 1995.
 He also served for 15 years as the general counsel of ACDA.